Main Policy Content

 - Supporting Documents

-The Collaboration Commons Multipurpose / Meeting Room serves two University Libraries purposes.
+The Collaboration Commons Multipurpose / Meeting Room (Dewey Room) serves two University Libraries purposes.
 First and foremost, it is a collaborative learning space for students.
 Second, it can be reconfigured as an event space.

 Room usage priorities include: